 - Student academic results

 The attackers deployed four spear-phishing campaigns to harvest network access credentials from staff.
-Each successful phishing attack granted them deeper levels of access until the University's Enterprise Systems Doman (ESD) was breached.
+The successful phishing attack came down to a senior staff member who opened an infected email, which granted the attackers deeper levels of access until the University's Enterprise Systems Doman (ESD) was breached.

 Date: March 2021